Ayoub-Elkhaiari/Stroke_prediction/README.md

 # Stroke Prediction using TensorFlow and PyTorch

 ## Project Overview
 This project aims to predict the likelihood of a stroke using machine learning techniques.
 We implement and compare different approaches using TensorFlow and PyTorch, including a feedforward neural network and Google's TabNet architecture.
-The project showcases advanced feature engineering, data balancing techniques, and the application of state-of-the-art machine learning models.
+The project showcases advanced feature engineering, data balancing techniques, and the application of state-of-the-art Deep learning models.

 ## Features
 - Comprehensive feature engineering